 - tree farming and felling in northern Australia

 - construction in northern Australia and other specified regional areas

-- tourism and hospitality in northern Australia
+- tourism and hospitality in northern or remote and very remote Australia

 - Paid and volunteer disaster recovery work

 In total, you need to complete the equivalent of three months’ full-time work, or a total of 88 days.
 You can either do this as a single block – as a full-time or part-time worker – or in several shorter blocks.
 The main thing to remember is you can’t complete it in a shorter timeframe than three months (for example, working double shifts for six weeks).
 If you want to find out more about the types of jobs you can take on, where to find vacancies, and the specific geographical locations that are acceptable, you can read more here.